 The exact formula, or threshold, for determining what causes a price change is unknown.

 Player prices can change on consecutive days.
-Generally they don’t however, unless there is an unusual influx (or outflux) of transfers either way.
+Generally, they don’t though, unless there is an unusual influx (or outflux) of transfers either way.

 Sometimes the people responsible for pricing players in Fantasy Premier League get it wrong.

-Most recently, in 2019/20, Mason Greenwood became a must have player and was even priced under £4.5m at some points.
+In 2019/20, Mason Greenwood became a must-have player and was even priced under £4.5m at some points.

-While these players will inevitable increase in price – a lot – they can’t really become too expensive.
-All of the above examples, even £2.0m above their starting price were more than worth having.
+While these players will inevitably increase in price – a lot – they can’t really become too expensive.
+In all of the above examples, even at £2.0m above their starting price, they were more than worth having.

 This shows there is maybe an argument that Fantasy Premier League’s price change increments of £0.1m are too small.
 That is a debate to be had elsewhere, however.